ppwwyyxx/Adversarial-Face-Attack/README.md

 ![Clarifai-JCJ](demo/Clarifai-JCJ.jpg)

 Original and adversarial versions of the above images can be found at [images/](images).
+You can download them and try on the public APIs.

 ## Preparation to Use the Code